jimburton/scrabble/chapters/Chapter3.md

       Left e -> Left e
  ```

-The technical term for this kind of code is "nasty".
+The technical term for this kind of code is "nasty"!
 Such a deeply
 nested and indented structure is hard to read, hard to maintain and
 hard to extend.
 Fortunately, what we can do here is to use a monad to
 encapsulate the checks for `Left` and `Right`.
 We make our `Either`